wso2/docs-choreo-dev/en/docs/develop/components/service.md

 # Service Components

-Service components are an essential element of building cloud-native applications.
-They provide a simple and effective way of exposing functionality as a service to other components in the application or the outside world.
-The purpose of this document is to introduce the concept of service components and explain their functionality, use cases, and how to configure them.
+Service components are an essential building block in Choreo for developing cloud-native applications.
+They provide a simple and effective way of exposing functionality as a service to other components in the application or to the outside world.

 ## What is a service component?